ruchisahota/gaia/v1/doc/documentation.md

 #### `parameters (external:service_parameters)`

-Parameters is a list of parameters to start the service
+Parameters is a list of parameters to start the service.

 #### `replicas (integer)`